 She was quite for a moment, “It’s a difficult concept to accept… to one who has always been free.”

 He stared at her, a glint of amusement shinning in his eye.

-“Every slave was free once.
+“Most slaves once knew the taste of freedom.
 They all come to forget that with time.”
 Treta spoke slowly, testing the waters with cautious intrigue.